What legal rights firefighters have if they are injured in the line of duty

 What statutes apply?

-To prevail in a lawsuit brought under General Municipal Law § 205-a, the defendant must show that the defendant violated some federal, state or local law.
-The violation must be of a “well-developed body of law.”
-Provisions from the New York City Administrative Code (including the electrical code, the housing maintenance code, and the building code), the New York State Multiple Dwelling Law, the New York State Vehicle and Traffic Law, and OSHA are frequently cited in GML § 205-a cases.
-The Penal Law and 27-a of the labor law have also been used.
+To prevail in a lawsuit brought under General Municipal Law § 205-a, the injured firefighter must show that the wrongdoer violated a federal, state or local provision that is part of a “well-developed body of law.”
+Provisions from the New York City Administrative Code (including the Fire Code, the Housing Maintenance Code, and the Building Code), the New York State Multiple Dwelling Law, the New York State Vehicle and Traffic Law, and OSHA are frequently cited in GML § 205-a cases.
+Violations of the Penal Law and section 27-a of the New York State Labor Law have also been successfully asserted in such cases.

 General Obligations Law § 11-106